yashawal/Einstein-general-relativity-demonstration/README.md

-# General Relativity Visualization
+# Einstein's General Relativity Theory Visualization

-An interactive Python visualization tool to demonstrate key concepts from Einstein's General Theory of Relativity in 3D and 2D.
+An interactive Python visualization tool to demonstrate key concepts from Einstein's General Theory of Relativity in 2D and 3D.

 ## Overview